wwiecek/baggr/readme.md

 case, please follow [the installation instructions for RStan](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).

-The easiest way to install `baggr` is directly from GitHub; you need to have `devtools` package installed in R.
+You can install the most up-to-date version of `baggr` directly from GitHub; for this, you will need the `devtools` package.

 ``` r
 # compilation of models should take 5-10 minutes